-It’s been an interesting political year to say the least and some people may still be feeling uncertain about what the future holds.
-As a homeowner or tenant, you may be wondering whether all this uncertainty around the economy is going to have an effect on your bills.
-You may be thinking about the cost of your heating or electricity and wondering whether it’s likely to increase.
-Or perhaps you’ve noticed a rise in the cost of your water bill but haven’t necessary used any more water than normal.
-With this in mind, we have taken a look at what you need to be aware of as a bill payer moving into Spring.
+2018 was an interesting political year to say the least and left some people feeling uncertain about what the future held.
+As a homeowner or tenant, you may have been wondering whether all the uncertainty around the economy was going to have an effect on your bills.
+You may have been thinking about the cost of your heating or electricity and wondering whether it’s likely to increase.
+Or perhaps you had noticed a rise in the cost of your water bill but hadn’t necessary used any more water than normal.
+With this in mind, we took a look at what you needed to be aware of as a bill payer moving into Spring 2018.

 Your council tax

 If you don’t rent or own a property, you’ve probably never paid council tax.
 This is a local tax which councils enforce to help pay for local services.
 The tax you pay will help to provide support for sport and leisure facilities, street lighting, local centres and supporting the public such as the elderly.
 Council tax also covers the cost of your bin collection which for most of us, is a vital service that we rely on.

 For those who do pay council tax, what are your bills looking like?
 Have you noticed a recent increase?
 According to figures from the Taxpayer’s alliance, the average band D household paid almost £1600 a year as of Spring 2018 and 90% of town halls hiked their rates last year.
 The government confirmed in 2017 that councils would be able to raise their local rates by three per cent per year without a referendum.